About this Program

 • Mach effect /boundary effect

-• impact of noise on images from an interpretive standpoint
+• Impact of noise on images from an interpretive standpoint

-• methods to assess the noise level on images and how to correct
+• Methods to assess the noise level on images and how to correct

 • Measures of optimal image resolution in digital world